Alexey Surkov: Personality

 The BBC correspondent, Alexander Werth, who knew Surkov during the war, wrote that he had "two sides to him - that of the hard bureaucrat, and that of the man not free of all sensibility."
 Pasternak's widow, Olga Ivinskaya recalled Surkov's "heavy irony, the leering expression on his face, his whole manner so full of hatefulness and spite that people were quite sickened."
 But the writer Konstantin Simonov was grateful for Surkov's support during the anti-Semitic campaign of Stalin's last months, which culminated in the Doctors' plot, when someone highly placed falsely claimed that Simonov was, secretly, a Jew, named Simanovich.
 He wrote that "Surkov deeply, organically despised and hated both anti-Semitism as a phenomenon and anti-Semites."

-In 1937, at the height of the Great Purge, Osip Mandelstam, who was penniless, banned from living in Msocw, and would soon be arrested, had a conversation with Surkov in a corridor at headquarters of the Writers' Union, and when he came out, discovered that Surkov had secretly put a gift of 300 roubles in his pocket.
+In 1937, at the height of the Great Purge, Osip Mandelstam, who was penniless, banned from living in Moscow, and would soon be arrested, had a conversation with Surkov in a corridor at headquarters of the Writers' Union, and when he came out, discovered that Surkov had secretly put a gift of 300 roubles in his pocket.
 "In any final estimate of Surkov, one should not forget this gift of money," Mandelstam's widow wrote.
 "It was rather like the onion which, in Russian tradition, the sinner must hang on to if he wants the Virgin to pull him into heaven at the last moment."